Essential open book foliation and fractional Dehn twist coefficient: Estimates of fractional Dehn twist coefficient from open book foliation

 Below is an immediate consequence of Lemma~\ref{lemma:estimate}.

-\begin{corollary} Let $v_1, \ldots, v_n$ be the strongly essential elliptic points on a binding component $C$ of the open book $(S, \phi)$ such that all the regular leaves ending on $v_i$ are b-arcs.
+\begin{corollary} Let $v_1, \ldots, v_n$ be the strongly essential elliptic points on the same binding component $C$ of the open book $(S, \phi)$ such that all the regular leaves ending on $v_i$ are b-arcs.
 Let $p_i$ (resp. $n_i$) be the number of positive (resp. negative) hyperbolic points connected to $v_i$ by a singular leaf.
 Define the {\em upper bound} function

 and the {\em lower bound} function

 Then the fractional Dehn twist coefficient has

 \end{corollary}